High Voltage Ride Through

 Impact of High Voltage Ride Through on Wind Energy

-Modern wind turbines use advanced inverters and converters that can handle high voltage conditions by using software algorithms to detect and respond to any high voltage event.
+As well as and doubly fed induction generators (DFIG), modern wind turbines use advanced inverter and converter technologies which can handle any high voltage conditions using software algorithms that detect and respond to any unwanted high voltage event.
 These algorithms can adjust and modulate the wind turbines output and protect it from damage against over-voltage.

 Then high voltage ride through protection is crucial for wind energy turbines as it ensures grid stability during voltage surges by allowing turbines to remain operational rather than disconnecting.
 Also, repeated exposure to high voltage conditions can accelerate the wear and tear on turbine components, especially their power electronics, transformers, and generators potentially leading to higher maintenance costs and reduced lifespan.